gabrielfreire/rabbitmq-nodejs-python-comm/README.md

 # rabbitmq-nodejs-python-comm
-Communication between Python and NodeJS using RabbitMQ
+Examples of communication between Python and NodeJS using RabbitMQ, ZEROMQ and loading Python and Numpy using WebAssembly and CPython `PyodideNode/`

 `npm install`